-Most federal student loans have a 0% interest through September.
-Depending upon what transpires over the next few months, the 0% interest could be extended.
+Most federal student loans have a 0% interest rate through at least September 30th, 2021.
 During this time, borrowers are not required to make payments.
 However, many borrowers have chosen to make extra payments during the Covid-19 interest freeze.

-Many are suggesting that those who can still make payments should continue to make payments.
-They see it as an opportunity to knock down the principal balance and get the debt eliminated much sooner than initially planned.
+The borrowers making extra payments see it as an opportunity to knock down the principal balance and get the debt eliminated much sooner than initially planned.

 I think that this is a reasonable strategy that will lead to positive outcomes for many borrowers.
 However, it isn’t the best strategy.

-A better approach would take full advantage of the 0% interest rate.
-A better approach would provide borrowers more flexibility.
+A better approach would take full advantage of the 0% interest rate and provide borrowers more flexibility.
 A better approach would leave borrowers more prepared for financial hardships.

 The Plan to Take Advantage of 0% Federal Loan Interest

 Instead of making payments, federal borrowers with a 0% interest rate should set aside cash in a high-yield savings account.
 The interest rates on these accounts are not huge, but most should be able to earn some money.

 Once the 0% interest period ends, borrowers can empty their high-yield savings account and apply the proceeds to their student loans.